1. Artificial Neural Network

 For clarity, here are the weights defined.

-• \(w_{12}\) is the weight of the connection from the first input node to the second hidden node,
+hidden node,\(w_{12}\) is the weight of the connection from the

-• \(w_{21}\) is the weight of the connection from the second input node to the first hidden node,
+hidden node,\(w_{21}\) is the weight of the connection from the

-• \(w_{22}\) is the weight of the connection from the second input node to the second hidden node
+hidden node,\(w_{22}\) is the weight of the connection from the

 While we are defining connection (or weight) matrices, the connection matrix to represent the hidden to output layer is denoted as follows.